josephmargaryan/quantbayes/README.md

 # QuantBayes

 QuantBayes is an advanced probabilistic machine learning library integrating **Bayesian inference, stochastic differential equations (SDEs), and deep learning**.
-It provides utilities for **training deterministic and probabilistic models in PyTorch (`torch.nn`) and Flax (`flax.linen`)**, supporting tasks such as classification, regression, segmentation, and generative modeling.
+It provides utilities for **training deterministic and probabilistic models in PyTorch (`torch.nn`) and JAX (`equinox`)** (by Patrick Kidger et al), supporting classification, regression, segmentation, and generative modeling tasks.

 ## Features